What is Great Plains MakerSpace?

 - Opportunities to learn about different disciplines and to be trained in the proper use of the tools in those disciplines.

 - A vibrant community in which to learn, teach, make, and collaborate.

 What if I don’t know how to use a specific tool?

 You can sign up for a class!
-Great Plains MakerSpace will hold regular classes, taught by volunteers, about using the tools in a lab (such as woodworking or stained glass 101).
-For more technical equipment there will be a certification process which, when completed, will grant access to that tool.
+Great Plains MakerSpace will hold regular classes, taught by volunteers, covering a wide variety of vocations, such as woodworking, stained glass, and robotics.
+For more technical equipment there will be a certification process which, when completed, will grant access to specific tools.

 How much does it cost?